norasyeezys/T1_Super_Hack/README.md

 My next plan was to solder the tips of the chip clip for better grip on the chip.
 I soldered little spikes to the end.
 However, apparently this did not suffice.

 The next step was to actually remove the chip.
 What did I do?
-I used a hot air station (NOTE: PLEASE DONT TRY THIS AT HOME)
+I used a hot air station (NOTE: PLEASE DON'T TRY THIS AT HOME)

 After applying 200 degrees of hot air repeatedly to the chip (enough to melt like half the label), I was able to remove the chip.